 Yes!
 Delta 10 THC is currently legal in OK.
 That goes for any THC compound 100% hemp-derived and has a maximum of 0.30% Delta 9 THC on a dry weight basis.

-Per the 2018 farm bill, as long Delta 10 distillate is made from the plant Cannabis Sativa, also known as industrial hemp plant, and the total delta 9 THC is below its legal limit of 0.30%, it’s legal.
-It’s up to the individual state if their hemp laws have put restrictions on semi- or natural cannabinoids or not.
+Per the 2018 farm bill, as long Delta 10 distillate is made from the plant Cannabis Sativa, also known as the industrial hemp plant, and the total Delta 9 THC is below its legal limit of 0.30%, it’s legal.
+It’s up to the individual State if their hemp laws have put restrictions on semi- or natural cannabinoids or not.

 You must be at least 21 to purchase or consume D10 and hemp-related products for safety reasons.

 Technically, D10 is federally legal, but each State has the right to make its State laws on hemp.
 About a dozen other states have banned THC products on a State level.
 You should always check your local jurisdiction for updated Delta 10 laws.